 - It acknowledges that everyone has their own reason for using drugs

 - It is about listening to the person and providing non-judgmental and non-coercive help.
-As an example: if a person is not ready to stop using then you would provide information of reducing harm and not trying to convince them to go to detox.
+As an example: if a person is not ready to stop using then you would provide information of reducing harm and not trying to convince them to go to treatment.

-- Using harm reduction and meeting people where they’re at means that you may help people who use drugs in a safer way, help in managing their use, or helping them to stop using
+- Using harm reduction and meeting people where they’re at means that you may help people who use drugs in a safer way, help in managing their use, or help them to stop using

 Some harm reduction strategies include:

 - Use new and clean syringes and don’t share syringes

 - Use new and clean works every time!

 - Use a tester shot to figure out potency and start off with a smaller amount, you can also use more but you can’t take away some if it turns out to be too much

 - Use drugs another way other than injecting (smoking, snorting, or swallowing)

 - Don’t use alone and take turns so that a person can respond if someone overdoses

 - Don’t mix drugs, especially benzos, alcohol, and opioids